Euxton Balshaw Lane railway station: History

 The railway line between Wigan and Preston was opened by the North Union Railway (NUR) on 31 October 1838, and among the original stations was one at Euxton, close to the Bay Horse public house on the south side of Euxton Lane.
-The NUR was split up in 1888, part of it (including Euxton station) becoming wholly owned by the London and North Western Railway (LNWR).
+The NUR was split up in 1889, part of it (including Euxton station) becoming wholly owned by the London and North Western Railway (LNWR).
 Euxton station closed on 2 September 1895 at the behest of the Anderton Family.

-A new station named Balshaw Lane and Euxton, between Coppull and Leyland and about 3/4 mi south of the original Euxton station, was opened by the LNWR on 2 September 1905.
+A new station named Balshaw Lane and Euxton, between Coppull and Leyland and about 3/4 mi south of the original Euxton station, was opened by the LNWR on the same day, 2 September 1895.

 Balshaw Lane & Euxton station was closed by British Rail on 6 October 1969 as part of the Beeching review of the UK railway network.

-Euxton also had a station at the Royal Ordnance Factory site, ROF Chorley, on the Preston to Manchester line which opened along with the factory in the 1930s; the station was named 'ROF Halt' and closed in 1965.
+Euxton also had a station at the Royal Ordnance Factory site, ROF Chorley, on the Preston to Manchester line which opened on 24 January 1938, the station was named 'ROF Halt' and closed on 31 August 1964.

 As well as this another station on the Lancashire and Yorkshire Railway Company's Bolton and Preston Railway was built named Euxton Junction which was near to the Pack Saddle Bridge.
 Access to this station was via a footbridge from next to today's gastro pub, "The Railway at Euxton".
 However, this station closed in 1895.

-Services from the former Balshaw Lane and Euxton station restarted on 15 December 1997.
+Services from the former Balshaw Lane and Euxton station restarted on 15 December 1997, initially on an "experimental" basis for a period of five years.
 It was officially reopened in 1998, (the opening ceremony being performed by former Radio 1 DJ and, latterly, Radio Lancashire presenter and transport enthusiast, Andy Peebles), and was now named Euxton Balshaw Lane.